Credit card protection with Section 75

 If you’ve booked a holiday or tickets to an event on behalf of a group, then technically you should be covered, so long as each individual ticket cost more than £100 and you meet all the other criteria.

-If you’re concerned or in any doubt, just ask your group to book individually, or in the case of holidays, consider group travel insurance.
+If you’re concerned or in any doubt, just ask your group to book individually.
+Or in the case of holidays, consider group travel insurance.

 Are cash withdrawals covered by Section 75?